hathix/tweet-party-classifier/writeup.md

 Note that E[i,d] is either 0 or 1, while R[i,d] is any real number between 0 and 1 inclusive.

-To control for this difference, we can assign an excess error EE[i,d]:
+As mentioned above, we can determine a consistent measure of error by defining an excess error EE[i,d]:

 ```
 EE[i,d] = E[i,d] - R[i,d]